From AI Hype to Scalable Impact

 - 16 April 2026

-At our Chief People Officer roundtable hosted in collaboration with Quantium and We Are Unity, one message was unmistakable: the future of People & Culture will not be shaped by incremental optimisation, but by bold, enterprise reinvention.
+At our Chief People Officer roundtable hosted in collaboration with Quantium and We Are Unity, one message was unmistakable.
+The future of People & Culture will not be shaped by incremental optimisation, but by bold, enterprise reinvention.

 Performance models are evolving in parallel.
 Traditional cycles are giving way to more dynamic, real-time feedback systems that reduce bias and align more closely to outcomes.
 At the same time, leaders are grappling with the cognitive implications of AI.
 Emerging research highlights risks such as decision fatigue and over-reliance, reinforcing the need for thoughtful design rather than unchecked adoption.

 Against this backdrop, the role of the CPO is changing.
 It is no longer enough to optimise processes or implement systems.
-The mandate is to lead through ambiguity - aligning P&C with business strategy, defining where to play, and building the organisational capability to execute.
+The mandate is to lead through ambiguity by aligning P&C with business strategy, defining where to play, and building the organisational capability to execute.